 At the top of the sign-up list are the basic rules for the Member’s Forum.
 You want to be specific so that the rules are not ambiguous and can be easily applied to all Members.
 Rules like waiting your turn, staying on topic, being polite and respectful, not using vulgarity or curse words, refrain from yelling and calling people names, and stop when your time is up.
 Specify a time limit such as two minutes or three minutes.
 Inform members that this Members Forum is a one-way speech and that they should not expect a response from the Board, staff, or manager.
 It is not a type of question and answers session.

 To implement this, try to find a forum that works best when a microphone is placed at the front of the room, facing the platform, not the members.
 This requires an owner to feel strongly enough about their comments before standing and can dissuade the person who just wants to complain.
 By facing the microphone towards the platform, you are leading the speakers to think someone with power is taking note.
 This tends to be much more productive than allowing owners to rally the troops.

 Something else that can help is to find a neutral facilitator to stand at the front.
 Go for someone authoritative, but impartial on this one.
 Consider a professional parliamentarian, not a staff member or board member.
 The parliamentarian can provide leadership services for your group.
 Whoever you choose to use, their job should be simple to recognize members in the order listed on the speaker’s log, keep track of the time each person speaks, and enforce the rules consistently.
 Give them the power to end the meeting if members refuse to follow the guidelines.

-If you need help or have questions about your HOA, please call us at 951-708-3577 or 714-351-3236.
+If you need help or have questions about your HOA, contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab).
 We love to help make the relationship for the Board and Owners one that is productive for all and provides a great environment to live in.